 This section should be used to explain attributes of the proposed acquisition that are relevant to the goals of SALC.
-This section should not exceed nine (9) pages.
+Refer to pages 29 - 31 of the Guidelines for additional information.
+This section should not exceed six (6) pages.
 Please answer the following questions, maintaining the format below.